 Nothing is more rewarding for us at Noteflight than hearing about how our software has helped people learn and pursue careers in music.
-In this feature, we hear from Jorrell Bonner, a long time Noteflight member who used Noteflight to pursue his passion for music that helped bring him to one of the music capitols in America, Nashville, TN.
+In this feature, we hear from Jorrell Bonner, a long time Noteflight member who used Noteflight to pursue his passion for music that has been with him from the start and followed him all the way to one of the music capitols in America, Nashville, TN.

 Jorrell shared his story with us and we are extremely excited to share it with you.
 Enjoy and happy composing!